-- A. Participants may be divided into classes spinnaker boats with PHRF ratings less than 100 (Spinnaker A), spinnaker boats with PHRF ratings greater than 100 (Spinnaker B), and non-spinnaker boats. - B. For races with two spinnaker class starts, the Spinnaker A class warning signal shall be a numeral pennant "9" and the Spinnaker B class warning signal shall be a numeral pennant '6'.
-For races with a single spinnaker class start the warning signal shall be a numeral pennant "6".
+- A. Participants may be divided into classes spinnaker boats with PHRF ratings less than 100 (Spinnaker A), spinnaker boats with PHRF ratings greater than 100 (Spinnaker B), Non-Spinnaker boats with Sail Area-to-Displacement (SA/D) ratios ≥ 18.0 (Non-Spinnaker Racing), and Non-Spinnaker boats with SA/D ratios < 18.0 (Non-Spinnaker Cruising).
+Classes will be identified in the Sailing Instructions. - B. For races with two spinnaker class starts, the Spinnaker A class warning signal shall be a numeral pennant "9" and the Spinnaker B class warning signal shall be numeral pennant "6".
+For races with a single Spinnaker class start, the warning signal shall be numeral pennant "6".
 The Non-Spinnaker warning signal shall be numeral pennant "5".
 Participating boats are encouraged, but not required, to display their class flag from the backstay.
 The Sailing Instructions provide specific information on classes for each event.